What to see in Charleston

 3. Rainbow Row

-We did all three PLUS some!
+We did all three and some!
 After the bus ride in, we walked all over the city, taking breaks where we wanted and walking into any old store we felt like.
-Things we COULD NOT DO with our boys with us!
 Not having much of a schedule felt so nice.
-Just having those 3 historic Charleston things on my list made it a nice flexible day.
+Only having those 3 historic Charleston things on my list made it a nice flexible day.

 Things to do in Charleston

 First on the list was the horse and buggy ride.
-I had made an appointment with Old South Carriage, the ONLY thing I had officially scheduled.
+I had made an appointment with Old South Carriage.
 It was so fun to ride around the historic homes and watch from the buggy.
 We especially loved that all their horses have a braid on the side.
 The homes were so fun to see, so different than we are used to, and quite charming.
 I highly recommend this experience.
-It was our first real view of the city and I’m glad we got to start out that way.

 Old South Carriage Company Charleston